Syndeton

 For instance, in a simple syndeton, two conjuncts are joined by a conjunction: "I will have eggs and ham".

 In syndetic coordination with more than two conjuncts, the conjunction is placed between the two last conjuncts: "I will need bread, cheese and ham".
-The serial comma is not usually used in front of the conjunction between the last two items in British English, while American English generally suggests a comma: "I will need bread, cheese, and ham".
+The use of serial comma in front of the conjunction between the last two items ("I will need bread, cheese, and ham") depends on style guides and languages.